ertekin-research-group/CLAMM/README.md

 If you use CLAMM in your work, please cite:

-> Blankenau, B.J., Su, T., Kim, N., Ertekin, E. (2025). *CLAMM: A generalized spin cluster expansion–Monte Carlo toolkit for Alloys and Magnetic Materials.* Computer Physics Communications (in review).
+> Blankenau, B.J., Su, T., Kim, N., Ertekin, E. (2025). *CLAMM: A generalized spin cluster expansion–Monte Carlo toolkit for Alloys and Magnetic Materials.*(in review).